-Note: In order to assess whether or not one level gauge is acceptable in relation to 13.2.2 "any necessary maintenance" means that any part of the level gauge can be overhauled while the cargo tank is in service.
+In order to assess whether or not only one level gauge is acceptable in relation to the aforesaid sentence, the expression 'can be maintained' means that any part of the level gauge other than passive parts can be overhauled while the cargo tank is in service.
+Passive parts are those parts assumed not subject to failures under normal service conditions.